 Help your employees value corporate travel expenditures.
 Consider providing incentives for going under budget and spending wisely while on corporate trips.
 For example, you could offer a gift card or luggage prize drawing for employees who go under budget on trips during that specific month or quarter.
 You could also add extra PTO to employees who consistently spend wisely while on corporate trips.

 Your employees will ultimately follow your example, especially on group business trips.
 If you want to instill cost-saving corporate travel habits in your employees, you need to practice it too.
 While you surely have more freedom as an employer, it’s always great to level with your employees.
 Are you the most economical person while on corporate trips?
 How can you cut back on your expenses while traveling for the company?
+Speak openly about the ways that you save money on business trips and encourage your team to do the same.

 Corporate travel can be a costly part of doing business.
 There will be questions about booking the right place to stay, dining out, exploring the city, and of course, getting work done.
 However, to complete certain projects and further enhance the employer branding experience, business travel is essential.
 With a few tweaks to the travel routine, you can create a more cost-effective corporate travel strategy.